 - Most ResMed ventilators include alarms such as power failure or device failure.

-Paediatric patients may be prescribed an oximeter.
+Paediatric patients are often prescribed an oximeter.

 It is important for families of children on NIV to participate in normal activities and excursions that promote bonding and quality of life.

 - Stellar ventilators are equipped with an internal battery for extra mobility.

 - Additionally, many ResMed ventilators can accommodate the ResMed Power Station II (RPS II), which can provide from eight to sixteen hours* of battery duration (based on whether one or two batteries are used).

 - The batteries facilitate continuity of therapy for the paediatric patient.

 *8 hours per battery in PAC mode at EPAP 5 cm H2O, IPAP 15 cm H2O and 20 bpm (two batteries can be connected simultaneously)